sbsws88/TFS-NeRF/README.md

 Citation
 ---------------
-If you find TFS-NeRF useful in your research or refer to the provided baseline results, please star this repository and consider citing:
+If you find TFS-NeRF useful in your research please consider citing:
 ```
 @article{biswas2024tfs,
   title={TFS-NeRF: Template-Free NeRF for Semantic 3D Reconstruction of Dynamic Scene},